QuantEcon/quantecon-book-theme/docs/layout.md

 # Configuration and page elements

-There are a number of ways to configure `sphinx-book-theme`.
+There are a number of ways to configure `quantecon-book-theme`.
 This page covers some of the main ways to do so.
 It also serves as a reference to make sure that visual elements look correct

 ## Sidebars

-There are two different kinds of sidebar-like content in `sphinx-book-theme`, typical `{sidebar}` directives, as well as a theme-specific `{margin}` directive.
+There are two different kinds of sidebar-like content in `quantecon-book-theme`, typical `{sidebar}` directives, as well as a theme-specific `{margin}` directive.
 This section covers both.
 Both allow you to place extra content separately from your main content.